vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See:
 [How long does it take from a refund is made until the money is in the customer's account?](#how-long-does-it-take-from-a-refund-is-made-until-the-money-is-in-the-customers-account)

+### When should I use "Direct Capture"?

+You can probably use "reserve capture", and just do the capture right after the reserve.

+If you can _always_ immediately deliver the product/service that the user pays for (e.g. digital products that will never be sold out), you can use "direct capture".

 According to Norwegian regulations you should _not_ capture a payment until the product or service is provided to the customer.
 See [Forbrukerkjøpsloven §38](https://lovdata.no/lov/1988-05-13-27/§49)